Top 20 Company Headshots Examples to Elevate Your Professional Image

 Retouched finals delivered within three business days

-For clients who need faster turnaround, we offer same day headshots NYC.
+For clients who need faster turnaround, same day headshots NYC are available.
 One VP needed her images for a press release going live that evening.
-We shot at 2 PM and delivered two retouched finals by 7 PM.
-That is not our standard workflow, but it is possible when the timeline demands it.
+She was shot at 2 PM and received two retouched finals by 7 PM.
+That is not the standard workflow, but it is possible when the timeline demands it.

 Transitioning from the studio, let's look at how executive portraits go beyond the basics.